-- 13. The City will continue to include information about financial assistance for programs in its promotion and marketing efforts. - 14.
+- The City will continue to include information about financial assistance programs in its promotions and marketing efforts. - 14.
 The City will take a lead role in identifying recreation and parks program needs in the community (including program performance assessment). - 15.
 The City will work with other program providers to reduce redundancy and optimize investment wherever possible. - 16.
-The City will use the Desired Program Focus Areas to guide collaborative recreation and park programming efforts. - 17.
+The City will use Desired Program Focus Areas to guide collaborative recreation and parks programming efforts. - 17.
 The City will act to reduce barriers and increase participation wherever possible. - 18.
-The City will review its Fees and Charges Schedule to determine admission fees that encourage greater use while also generating revenues, including potential use of a tiered system with differential fees based on facility type and capacity. - 19.
-The City will look to engage the Community Feedback Committee (or similar group) in implementation of the Plan.
+The City will review its Fees and Charges Schedule to determine admission fees that encourage greater use and revenues, including potential use of a tiered system with different fees based on facility type and capacity. - 19.
+The City will look to engage the Community Feedback Committee (or similar group) in Master Plan reporting and implementation.